Moderator: Chief Couch Potato Kylie

 * – Pass on this one, guys.
 It’s a snoozer/not funny/not interesting/not my cup of tea… there are too many options to waste time on this one.

-This podcast was recorded in December 2017, and there are, without question, MAJOR SPOILERS, as we cover major plot points throughout the first season of The Defenders.
-Do you agree or disagree?
+This episode was recorded in June 2018, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points of the first two seasons.
 Listen at your own risk, and let us know what you think by commenting below!

 THE FUTURE OF THE SHOW